aws/aws-cdk-rfcs/text/0419-cdk-launchpads.md

 It's also possible to customize the Launchpad using CDK code.
-In that scenario, the Launchpad is basically a CDK application, and you execute the Launchpads CLI commands, like `cdk-lpads update`, inside of it, similarly like you execute CDK CLI commands inside your CDK application.
+In that scenario, the Launchpad is basically a CDK application, and you execute the Launchpads CLI commands, like `cdk-launchpad update`, inside of it, similarly like you execute CDK CLI commands inside your CDK application.

 A CDK application for a Launchpad has a very similar structure to a "regular" CDK application, but the classes used are slightly different (the example is in TypeScript):